-Loon Echo Land Trust (LELT) is a member supported, non-profit organization that works to protect the natural resources and character of the northern Sebago lake region for current and future generations.
-Loon Echo protects 6,700 acres of land and manages 31 miles of hiking and biking trails in the towns of Bridgton, Casco, Denmark, Harrison, Naples, Raymond and Sebago.
-These important open spaces protect the region’s water resources and wildlife habitat, support the local economy, maintain the rural character of our region and provide public access to outdoor recreation.
+Loon Echo Land Trust (LELT) is a donor supported, non-profit organization that works to protect the natural resources and character of the northern Sebago Lake region for current and future generations.
+An accredited Land Trust, Loon Echo protects over 8,500 acres of land and manages 32 miles of hiking and biking trails in the towns of Bridgton, Casco, Denmark, Harrison, Naples, Raymond and Sebago.
+These important open spaces protect the region’s water resources and wildlife habitat, provide public access for outdoor recreation, and maintain the rural character of our region.

 What We Do

-- Conservation Easements leave the land in the hands of a land owner, but place certain restrictions on how the land is used.
+- Conservation easements leave the land in the hands of a land owner, but place certain restrictions on how the land is used.
 The easements contain restrictions that prevent development of the land, while allowing a variety of activity such as agriculture, forestry and private recreation.
 Conservation easements follow the land forever, meaning that even when the property is sold, the conservation easement stays with the property to protect its ecological value.

 - Each year we offer grants to schools and libraries in our service area to teach children about the natural world.
 Learn more about our Environmental Education Grant Program.